 Apparently, he was not interested in keeping his identity a secret since he identified himself to the public in a statement I think is humorous:

 Abinadi came among them in disguise, that they knew him not, and began to prophesy among them, saying:

-Now, I laugh each time I read this because Abinadi is a wanted man, yet he self-identifies while he is yet in disguise!
+I laugh each time I read this because Abinadi is a wanted man, yet he self-identifies while he is yet in disguise.
 What is the disguise for in such an event?
-The people knew him!
+The people knew him.
 They took him bound before the king where he met his doom; I should say where it appeared that he met his doom.

-Christ was similarly betrayed by the people, Judas in particular and taken before the priests and Governor eventually.
+Christ was similarly betrayed by the people, Judas in particular, and taken before the priests and Governor eventually.
 The leaders at Jerusalem feared that the teachings of Christ would cause political changes that would upset the establishment.
 It is interesting how those changes occurred despite the rejection the leaders of the Jewish sects offered.
 This new sect of Judaism, the Nazarenes would not be silenced.
-The leaders would not accept Jesus as a King.
+The leaders of the popular Jewish sects of the day would not accept Jesus as a King.

-The people's memory was short, but the words of Abinadi might just help them recall the time before King Noah--a righteous time.
-The same with the Savior.
+The people's memory was short, but the words of Abinadi might just help them recall the time before King Noah, a righteous time.
+The same happened with the Savior.

 All hell broke out in that place when Christ said,